Stay vs go: deciding to refurbish or relocate your office

 Evaluating your office space requirements

-Once you have a detailed brief, we’ll understand of your space requirements.
-We can determine whether the existing office space meets your needs or if expansion space is required.
+Once you have a detailed brief, we’ll better understand your space requirements.
+We can then determine whether the existing office space meets your needs or if expansion space is required.
 Working with the landlord to understand leases within your building and other tenants is crucial for future planning.

 Office refurbishment can entail phased works in occupancy or may require a temporary solution.
 We will help you plan and execute the project, outlining how best to move forward with the least disruption, such as temporarily working from home, using internal swing space, or moving into flex space while construction happens.